 Common Questions about Dental Bridges

-What is a dental bridge?
+What is a dental bridge used for?
 What is a fixed partial denture?
 Are they different?

+Dental bridges and fixed partial dentures are different in a few ways.
 All fixed bridges are a form of fixed partial denture, in that they use one or more artificial teeth to replace missing teeth but not the entire smile.
 As the name implies, fixed bridges are fixed in place with strong dental cement and can only be removed by a dentist.
 Removable bridges, similar to removable dentures, can be taken out of the mouth and cleaned.
-While this is convenient for some patients, fixed bridges are generally stronger and more stable than removable bridges.
+While this is convenient for some patients, fixed dental bridges are generally stronger and more stable than removable bridges.

 If you’re missing a tooth or need to have a tooth replaced, it’s critical to get a replacement tooth right away.
 Missing teeth can cause problems in orthodontic alignment, speech issues, problems with bite function, gum disease, bone loss, and a variety of other problems.